 Back in the 1980’s I was a great motorsport fan and spent every other weekend down at Oulton Park, the Cheshire racing circuit.
 Here’s a video that was a compilation of some of my best video at the track complete with titles made on my Sinclair Spectrum!

-Getting to some of my more recent videos, here’s me reciting some of my poetry, in fact this poem, The Long and Dusty Road of Life is one of my favourites.
+Getting to some of my more recent videos, here’s me reciting some of my poetry, in fact this poem, The Long and Dusty Road of Life is one of my favourites and recently the people at Think Shorts thought it was good enough to be featured on their web page.

 One of my usual themes in this blog is second-hand books and I’ve done quite a few posts on the theme of my Holiday Book Bag.
 Every time so far I’ve managed to convert the post into a video version.
 Here’s the first from 2016 with me dressed as Bruce Willis in Die Hard fashion.